Eluminatick/ACO-algorithm/README.md

 # ACO-algorithm
 Ant Colony Optimization for University class.
 Comments in Polish.
-Made for fiding shorthest rout in graph.
+Made for fiding shorthest route in graph.